What Is Social Responsibility?

 - Drive out fear

-Quality ideals such as those promoted by W. Edwards Deming in his 14 Points and Genichi Taguchi's quality loss function apply to social responsibility.
 Sustainability is an ideal state, as is quality an ideal state.
-The aims and ideals of social responsibility, as a path to sustainability, make SR a natural and progressive extension of the quality practitioner’s professional competency.
+The aims and ideals of social responsibility, as a path to sustainability, make social responsibility a natural and progressive extension of the quality practitioner’s professional competency.

 Books and Standards